 George “Skip” Noe

 Noe was sworn in as Aurora’s city manager on Dec.
 20, 2010.
 Most recently, Noe was a management consultant in Corpus Christi, Texas, with more than 30 years experience in city management.
 He served as the city manager and deputy city manager for the city of Corpus Christi between 1999 and 2008 where he managed 3,300 employees and an annual budget of more than $500 million.

 He also worked for the Texas cities of San Antonio, College Station and Kingsville as well as Fort Collins, Colo.
 Noe holds a bachelor’s degree in English and political science from St. Mary’s University in San Antonio, Texas, where he graduated Cum Laude.
 He is also a Labor Relations Fellow from the Labor-Management Relations Service in Washington, D.C.
 Throughout his career Noe has worked on many key projects and issues including strategic performance measurement, development and public works projects, information technology and telecommunications, destination development and economic development, public safety, budget challenges and many others.

-As city manager, Noe is responsible for overseeing the city’s $626.4 million budget and 2,665 full-time employees, and managing day-to-day city operations under the Aurora City Council’s direction.
-With the retirement of one deputy city manager and subsequent elimination of that position, Noe also directly supervises the Police and Fire departments as well as the Office of Development Assistance.
+As city manager, Noe is responsible for overseeing the city’s $700 million-plus budget and 2,685 full-time employees, and managing day-to-day city operations under the Aurora City Council’s direction.

 Noe named City Manager of the Year